LewisJEllis/awesome-lua/readme.md

 ### Network
 - [LuaSocket](https://github.com/diegonehab/luasocket) - Networking extension which provides a socket API for TCP and UDP, and implements HTTP, FTP, and SMTP.
+- [lua-websockets](https://github.com/lipp/lua-websockets) - WebSocket client and server modules.
+Webserver-agnostic, implemented in Lua on top of LuaSocket.

 ### Data Stores